 Deep Sleep is a period of sleep that takes place before dreaming.
-It is called deep sleep as this is when we are least likely to wake up and are often enjoying our deepest slumber.
+It is called deep sleep as this is when we are least likely to wake up early and are often enjoying our deepest slumber.

 “Deep Sleep is a stage of sleep that we move into after about 20-25 minutes of falling asleep and it is very important to our physical recovery,” says James Wilson, a sleep behaviour and environment expert known as The Sleep Geek.

 “It is when growth hormone is released and where our organs, muscles and cells repair,” he adds.
 “And it’s where the process of consolidating memory starts and where our body releases chemicals that boost your immune system.”